CaoRuiming/data-science-final-project/kmeans_internet_availability_ny/README.md

 ## K-Means Analysis

-With `K=4`, we ran K-Means analysis 1000 times, we found that the averages of the 4 centroids were the following (each row is a centroid):
+With `K=4`, we ran K-Means analysis 1000 times, and we found that the averages of the 4 centroids were the following (each row is a centroid):

 ```
   cable      dsl        fiber      wireless   satellite